xinu-os/xinu/docs/mips/Memory.rst

 after the BSS segment and finally initializes a dynamic memory heap for the remaining physical memory addresses.

-The kernel memory allocator (``memget`` and ``memfree``), will allocate memory from the kernel heap as requested.
+The :doc:`kernel memory allocator </features/Memory-Management>` will
+allocate memory from the kernel heap as requested.
 Since Embedded Xinu uses a single page table, all kernel addresses will be mapped read-only in all address spaces, giving a user thread the ability to read from but not write to kernel memory.

 Kernel Segment 1
 ~~~~~~~~~~~~~~~~

 The second kernel segment, or KSEG1, is the range of memory addresses
-from 0xA000 0000 through 0xBFFF FFFF.
-This memory **unmapped** and
+from ``0xA000 0000`` through ``0xBFFF FFFF``.
+This memory **unmapped**
-**uncached**, meaning that when the processor attempts to access an
+and **uncached**, meaning that when the processor attempts to access
-address in this range it will not consult the memory manager for a
+an address in this range it will not consult the memory manager for a
 mapping and it *will* bypass the on-chip memory cache for memory loads
 and stores.